 States establishing auto-IRA programs can choose between offering a Roth IRA and traditional IRA as the default vehicle while allowing participants to choose the other type.
 In designing state auto-IRA programs, policymakers have to be aware of the differences between these two options.
-However, Roth and Traditional IRAs are similar in many ways, including:
+However, Roth and traditional IRAs are similar in many ways, including:

 - Eligibility & Vesting.
 An individual must have "earned income" at least equal to their IRA contribution.
 Earned income includes salary, wages, bonuses, tips, and self-employed earnings.
-Of course, the individual is always 100 percent vested in the IRA.21 - Investments.
+Of course, the individual is always 100% vested in the IRA. - Investments.
 The typical IRA investment is a mutual fund, including target date or lifecycle funds.
 The state may limit the program's investment options to a pre-selected "menu" of funds.
-22 Although too speculative an investment and expensive for recordkeeping to be suitable for an auto-IRA, investments in individual stocks and bonds are allowed, but an IRA may not invest in "collectibles" such as art, coins and jewelry or buy life insurance.
-23 - Contribution Limits.
+Although too speculative an investment and expensive for recordkeeping to be suitable for an auto-IRA, investments in individual stocks and bonds are allowed, but an IRA may not invest in "collectibles" such as art, coins and jewelry or buy life insurance. - Contribution Limits.
 For 2021, the annual contribution limit is \$6,000, or \$7,000 if the individual will be at least 50 years old by the end of the year.
 These amounts are adjusted annually for inflation.
 IRA contributions exceeding the dollar limit (or made by someone not eligible to contribute) must be withdrawn by the date federal income taxes are due for the year.
-Otherwise, the individual must pay a six percent excise tax on excess contributions each year until corrected. - Saver's Credit.
-The federal Saver's Tax Credit ("Saver's Credit") is available for traditional and Roth IRA contributions (and 401(k) contributions) of up to \$2,000 for individuals and

-\$4,000 for couples.
-The credit is between 10 percent and 50 percent of the amount contributed and is phased out for taxpayers earning above \$33,000 for individuals, \$49,500 for heads of households, and \$66,000 for married couples in 2021.
+Otherwise, the individual must pay a 6% excise tax on excess contributions each year until corrected. - Saver's Credit.
+The federal Saver's Tax Credit (Saver's Credit) is available for traditional and Roth IRA contributions (and 401(k) contributions) of up to \$2,000 for individuals and \$4,000 for couples.
+The credit is between 10% and 50% of the amount contributed and is phased out for taxpayers earning above \$33,000 for individuals, \$49,500 for heads of households, and \$66,000 for married couples in 2021.
 The Saver's Credit is in addition to the tax deduction for a traditional IRA or 401(k) contribution.
-The tax credit can serve as an incentive to boost retirement savings, and if Congress would make it refundable, the boost to long-term retirement savings could be significant.24

-- Withdrawals and Distributions.
-IRA withdrawals taken before age 59 1/2 are hit with a 10 percent added excise tax.
+The tax credit can serve as an incentive to boost retirement savings, and if Congress would make it refundable, the boost to long-term retirement savings could be significant. - Withdrawals and Distributions.
+IRA withdrawals taken before age 59 1/2 are hit with a 10% added excise tax.
 (For a Roth IRA, the excise tax only applies to the portion of the withdrawal attributable to investment income.)
 There are exceptions for disability, death, certain types of hardship, and first-time homebuyers, among others.
 A participant may not borrow from their IRA or use it as loan collateral. - Beneficiaries.
 IRA owners may designate one or more beneficiaries.
 A married individual may name a non-spouse without spousal consent.
 Auto-IRAs should consider using a default beneficiary hierarchy for individuals who do not name a beneficiary. - IRA Document.
 An IRA must be in writing.
-Fortunately, the Internal Revenue Service ("IRS") provides Form 5305, 5305A, or 5305RA short and user-friendly documents that states may use to create Roth and traditional IRAs.
+Fortunately, the IRS provides Form 5305, 5305A, or 5305RA short and user-friendly documents that states may use to create Roth and traditional IRAs.
 The forms lay out the basic Tax Code rules and state that the IRA owner and provider agree to cooperate with one another. - Exclusive Benefit.
 An IRA must be held by a bank, an IRS-approved non-bank institution, or an insurance company in an account maintained for the exclusive benefit of the owner.
-Also, an IRA may not engage in certain related party "prohibited transactions," such as using the IRA as collateral for a loan.25 - ERISA as Benchmark.
-For more than 40 years, ERISA has provided a workable system of fiduciary standards and best practices for running a retirement program, protecting participants, and resolving disputes over benefit claims.
-Policymakers may wish to consider this ERISA "infrastructure" in creating state rules and consumer protections for any statefacilitated auto-IRA program.
+Also, an IRA may not engage in certain related party "prohibited transactions," such as using the IRA as collateral for a loan.